haakco/deploying-laravel-app/Stage_0/README.md

 Now for the final steps.

-We just need to install composer and then clone the app and do final setup.
+We need to install Composer and then clone the app and do the final setup.

-To start let's install composer
+To start, let's install Composer.

 ```bash
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"